TezzStrom/pm1-gamers-corner/README.md

 #### Key-features to meet the goals

-- To ensure a responsive design and user-friendly interface, I will apply a mobile-first approach. <mark>This is recommended by the Code Institute as well (Introduction to Love Running module).</mark>
+- To ensure a responsive design and user-friendly interface, I will apply a mobile-first approach. **This is recommended by the Code Institute as well (Introduction to Love Running module).**

 - There will be on or more clear call-to-action button on the first and second page for easy accesability which will lead to the sign-up form.